Bilhorod Kyivskyi: Kievan Rus'

+Present

+To this day, there is still the village of Bilohorodka near the ruins of the city, which keeps its name.

 The ruins of the city (the Horodyshche) is a place of important archaeological excavation.
 Most of it is not excavated yet.
 The area of Horodyshche is 110 hectares.
-According to historian A. Chlenov the place is particularly important as it is: 1) The only drevlian fortress surviving almost intact (with its walls, etc.); 2) The only fortress of 10th century Rus of such preservation; 3) The biggest survived fortress of that epoch.
+According to historian A. Chlenov, the place is particularly important as it is the only Drevlian fortress surviving almost intact, the only fortress of 10th century Rus' of such preservation, and the largest surviving fortress of that epoch.